 Good Industry Practices.

 Freightgate warrants that it will provide the Cloud Service:

 - in substantial conformance with the Documentation; and

 - with the degree of skill and care reasonably expected from a skilled and experienced global supplier of services substantially similar to the nature and complexity of the Cloud Service.

 Customer’s sole and exclusive remedies and Freightgate’s entire liability for breach of the warranty under Section 7.2 will be:

-In the event Freightgate fails to meet the SLA (i) for four consecutive months, or (ii) for five or more months during any twelve months period, or (iii) at a system availability level of least 95% for one calendar month, Customer may terminate its subscriptions for the affected Cloud Service by providing Freightgate with written notice within thirty days after the failure.
+- In the event Freightgate fails to meet the SLA due to circumstances under Freightgate’s control, e.g. outages caused by customer do not count toward and shall be excluded from this calculation (i) for four consecutive months, or (ii) for five or more months during any twelve months period, or (iii) at a system availability level of least 90% for one calendar month, Customer may terminate its subscriptions for the affected Cloud Service by providing Freightgate with written notice within thirty days after the failure.

 The warranties in Sections 7.2 and 7.4 will not apply if:

 - the Cloud Service is not used in accordance with the Agreement or Documentation,

 - any non-conformity is caused by Customer, or by any product or service not provided by Freightgate, or